maltsev-dev/maltsev-dev.github.io/content/rust_toolchain.md

 lto = true                  # link-time optimization
 ```
 Next time `cargo build` will automatically install the required toolchain, components and targets on your machine.

-### Afterwords
-Using `rustup` you can install Rust anywhere and configure it in the most appropriate way.